Predicates

 lastMessage | The last persisted user UIMessage (with metadata) |

-currentMessage | The pending user UIMessage for the current turn (visible before persistence) |
+currentMessage | The real user UIMessage for the current turn |

 chat | Full StoredChatData object (id, userId, metadata, timestamps) |